niksilver/burnup/README.md

 surprisingly tricky.

-If you’re working on a fairly big project then a specialised tool like Jira or Mingle may well do the job for you.
+If you’re working on a fairly big project then a specialised tool like Jira or TFS may well do the job for you.
 But if your project is more modest then the cost, setup and maintenance of such a tool may be excessive.

 This is a way of creating a burn-up chart with Google Sheets.